mariahelenanoren/user-based-content/README.md

 # Postr
 Is a userbased platform to post to the world whats on your mind.
+Built with MERN stack (MongoDB, Express, React and Node con Typescript).
 Register a user to log in and create posts, edit or delete them.
 Users can have two different roles, member or admin.
 You can perform CRUD operations on your own posts as a member.
 The admin role can access all posts and users, as well as perform CRUD operations on them.
 ## Developer instructions